 To set your windshield or rear window with it, simply run a bead on the edge the glass sits on, push the glass down on it and leave it to cure.
 You’ll also want to use spacers to get the glass lined up just right and hold it in place until the adhesive cures.

 Urethane adhesive can also be used to attach universal beltline or beltline weatherstrip without tabs.
 Simply run a bead on the gluing surface, push the beltline on and use some wooden clothespins or wood clamps to hold it in place.
 Remove the clamps after 24 hours and you’ll be ready to go!

 Steele not only has all the products you need but all the knowledge you need to get the job done right, too.
-If you have questions about Rubber Parts or Weatherstripping on your Classic Car, Truck or Hot Rod feel free to reach out to us!
-You can call us at 800-650-4482, contact us through our website or comment on this post and we’ll get you answers as quickly as possible.
+If you have questions about Rubber Parts or Weatherstripping on your Classic Car, Truck, Hot Rod or even your boat, trailer or RV, feel free to reach out to us!
+You can call us at 800-650-4482 or contact us through our website.
 Check out our YouTube channel for our full library of how-to/installation videos.